awsdocs/aws-php-developers-guide/doc_source/document-history.rst

 Document History
 ================

-The following table describes the important changes since the last release of the *AWS SDK for PHP Developer Guide*.
+The following table describes the important changes since the last release of the |sdk-php-dg|.

 *Last major documentation update: May 9th, 2018*